Share your ideas, have your say!

-We’re launching a fresh phase of creative consultation and invite you to share your ideas, help shape the development of this project and make your voice heard.
-What would YOU like to experience, learn or create on the Northern Roots site?
+We’re currently running a fresh phase of creative consultation and invite you to share your ideas, help shape the development of this project and make your voice heard.
+What would you like to experience, learn or create on the Northern Roots site?
 What could Northern Roots mean for you, your family, your school community, your organisation or business?
 How should the project benefit people and communities in Oldham?

-This consultation will run from December 2020 to the end of March 2021.
+This consultation will run from December 2020 to the end of April 2021.
 From Growing and Animal Husbandry to Arts, Culture and Events, the consultation invites you to explore and respond to eight different themes.
-We know the mere mention of a survey can make people switch off (!) so we’ve deliberately kept it short and sweet, and designed it to put YOUR ideas centre-stage.
+We know the mere mention of a survey can make people switch off (!) so we’ve deliberately kept it short and sweet, and designed it to put your ideas centre-stage.

 WHAT YOU NEED TO KNOW BEFORE DOING THE NORTHERN ROOTS SURVEY

 Northern Roots is pioneering the UK’s largest urban farm and eco-park on 160-acres of green space in the heart of Oldham, Greater Manchester.
 Developed for and with local communities, the vision for Northern Roots is based on creating sustainable economic, social and environmental benefits for those communities.
 Simply put:

 - How can the Northern Roots project create jobs, training and business opportunities for local people?

 - How can it improve the health and wellbeing of local residents and communities?